mitchelllisle/noname/README.md

 The `AnonymisedText` object contains all information about what was matched.
 The example below shows `matches` that we found with some information about where in the string they occurerd.
-`info_types` is a list of all info_types that we looked for in the given string.
+`info_types` is a list of all values that we looked for in the given string.

 ```python
 AnonymisedText(